Index Funds vs Individual Stocks: Which Should You Choose?

 What Are Index Funds?

 Index funds are mutual funds or ETFs that own all stocks in a specific index.
-When you buy Nifty 50 index fund, you own a tiny piece of all 50 companies in the Nifty 50.
+When you buy a Nifty 50 index fund, you own a tiny piece of all 50 companies in the Nifty 50.
+If you are wondering what an index fund is for beginners, the simplest answer is this: it is a single investment that automatically tracks an entire market, so you never have to choose winning companies yourself.

 Index Fund Examples